-In 2014, 2015, 2017, 2018, 2019 and 2020 the compliance fee methodology that was selected by Defra included a quadratic escalator which increased the fee payable in proportion to the shortfall of any scheme compared with its own collection target for the year.
-In years previous, Valpak's proposed main escalator was related to a shortfall compared to the national target; however, we have chosen to alter our proposed calculation in light of the feedback received from the evaluation panel.
+In 2014, 2015, 2017, 2018, 2019, 2020 and 2021 the compliance fee methodology that was selected by Defra included a quadratic escalator which increased the fee payable by a scheme in proportion to their shortfall in a stream compared with their own collection target for the year.
+In years previous, Valpak's proposed main escalator was related to a shortfall compared to the national target, however, we have chosen to alter our proposed calculation in light of the feedback received from the compliance fee evaluation panel.